turingschool/front-end-curriculum/projects/ideabox-triples.md

 * [ ]  Novice - Crafts JS according to the [turing js style guide](https://github.com/turingschool-examples/javascript/tree/master/es5)
 * [ ]  Advanced Beginner - Application adds to the above by correctly implementing a data model for the `Idea` class including all required methods
-* [ ]  Proficient - Application adds readability by incorporating both DRY and SRP practices and students can speak to implementation decisions
+* [ ]  Proficient - Application adds readability by incorporating both DRY and SRP practices and students can speak to implementation decisions and:
+  * [ ]  All functions are less than 10 lines
+  * [ ]  There are less than 3 global variables
+  * [ ]  There are no nested if else statements
-* [ ]  Exceptional - Application adds to code quality by refactoring all for loops into the proper array prototype iteration methods
+* [ ]  Exceptional - Application adds to code quality by refactoring all for loops into the proper array prototype iteration methods and:
+  * [ ] Using logical operators instead of if/else